virginiasa/QuoteScroll-Privacy/privacy-policy.md

 ## 4. Notifications

-Quote Drop sends **local notifications** only — daily reminders that are scheduled and triggered entirely on your device.
+Quote Scroll sends **local notifications** only — daily reminders that are scheduled and triggered entirely on your device.
 No notification data is sent to a server.
 We have no way to track whether you open or dismiss a notification.

-You can enable, disable, or reschedule notifications at any time in **Quote Drop → Settings → Daily Reminder**, or in **iOS Settings → Notifications → Quote Drop**.
+You can enable, disable, or reschedule notifications at any time in **Quote Scroll → Settings → Daily Reminder**, or in **iOS Settings → Notifications → Quote Scroll**.

 ---